MiloszKrajewski/K4os.Text.BaseX/README.md

 It seems that framework implementation of Base64 encoding is very fast for vary short strings.
 I did take a look what I do differently, and it seems that it uses some internal method to allocate new string: `string.FastAllocateString(int)`.

+This 1.35 performance hit for very small strings [comes exactly from this](https://gist.github.com/svick/d2bd0cffb6f14fb1a2f1e1978d8ff883#file-results-md).

-Unfortunately, it is not exposed publicly, so I can't use it.
+Unfortunately, `FastAllocateString` is not exposed publicly, so I can't use it.

 It is actually possible to do something similar,